andersondomingues/orca-sim/README.md

 ## An Overview on the project...

 URSA comprises a discrete event simulator that enables the cycle-accurate simulation of hardware models.
 We describe such models using C++ language.
 For the sake of simplicity, no libraries other than those provided with your C++ compiler are required.
 The project is entirely object-oriented, well organized, and properly documented.
-Although a very young project, URSA is a nice alternative to personal, college and industrial projects.

 ![Components of URSA and their interaction.](https://raw.githubusercontent.com/andersondomingues/ursa/stable/docs/URSA.png?raw=true)

 ## Getting Started

 - First of all, make sure you have make and gcc installed in your system.
-URSA is being developed using ``GNU Make 4.1``, ``GCC version 6.3.0``,  in a ``Debian 6.3.0-18+deb9u1`` machine and is guaranteed to run using these software.
-However, you can try another compiler or building system at your own risk.
+URSA is being developed using ``GNU Make 4.1``, ``GCC version 6.3.0``.
+We run it on a ``Debian 6.3.0-18+deb9u1`` machine, but it should work with other distros as well.

 - Examples of platforms reside under ``platforms`` folder.
 Select a platform to run and type ``make clean; make`` from the inside the platform directory.
-For instance, type ``cd ursa/platforms/sulphane-generic; make clean; make`` and results for your simulation will be writen to ``ursa/platforms/sulphane-generic/logs`` folder.
+For instance, you can navigate to sulphane-generic plataform dir using ``cd <path_to_ursa>/platforms/sulphane-generic``.
+Once there, type ``make clean; make`` to build and run a simulator for the platform.
+The results of the simulation will be written to ``<path_to_ursa/platforms/sulphane-generic/logs`` folder.
+To stop the simulation, input ``CRTL + c`` to your terminal.

-- Note that in case you are simulating any CPU other than the one in your system, additional cross-compilers may be necessary depending on the target architecture.

 ## Project Status and Roadmap

-- We are currently working on the Sulphane platform, which is the example provided within URSA.
-We hope to finish the platform as soon as the end of November/2018.
-However, URSA can be considered as stable and the development of Sulphane should not bring any modifications to URSA source code.

-- Here are a tiny list of things to be implemented in the near future
+- We just finished sulphane-generic platform for good.
+As next step, we hope to deliver one or more of the following features.
+Sugestions are welcome as well.

-    - Distributed and parallel simulation (because it is faster than singlecore)
+    - Distributed and parallel simulation (because it is faster than single-core simulation)
-    - Functional models (to gain simulation time and to speed-up software development for simulated platforms)
+    - Functional, instruction accurate models (to gain simulation time and to speed-up software development for simulated platforms)
     - Debugging and visualization tools
     - Drive detection
     - Breakpoints and snapshots
     - Simulation history, rollback and forward of simulation steps
+    - More hardware models, including a file-based memory module

 ## Provided Models

+In-House models

+- NETIF.
+A simple network interface that can be used to send/receive packets from/to an on-chip network.

+- MEMORY.
+An memory-based memory module, that is, we store data from the simulated platform in host machine's memory.
+No file on disk is used.

 Some of the provided models comes from existing hardware.
 Documentation for these hardware is available at providers' website or repository.